Standardized Work in Lean Healthcare: Insights from Toyota and Dr. Atul Gawande

 See this later post on the “spectrum” of standardization:

 Is more standardization always better?
 Probably not always.
 You can take things too far, to an extreme that's not beneficial.
-If somebody in a hospital laboratory is walking from one station to another, does it matter which foot they take their first step with?
+If somebody in a hospital laboratory walks from one station to another, does it matter which foot they take their first step with?
 Of course not, there's no need to standardize that, there's no benefit.

 Are there any benefits to making call center staff read a script like robots, not letting them deviate or do what's necessary to serve customer needs?
 Probably not.
 Then again, working with one hospital, the radiology scheduling team created standardized work for how and when and what they communicated to parents of patients who were coming in for sedation and an MRI.
 By communicating in a more standardized way (not 100% scripted, but having key points), they significantly reduced process defects where parents came to the wrong location or the children had mistakenly eaten that morning, meaning they couldn't have their procedures.